-The latest episode of the new Travel Channel series In Search of Monsters tells the story of several harrowing wendigo encounters in recent years around the state.
+The latest episode of the Travel Channel series In Search of Monsters (watch it on Amazon here) tells the story of several harrowing Wisconsin wendigo encounters in recent years around the state.
 It includes interviews with the witnesses, as well with Wisconsin paranormal researchers Chad Lewis and J. Nathan Couch.

 What is a wendigo?